What happened this month 25, 50, 75, 125 and 150 years ago

 The Hudson Valley Shakespeare Festival announced that, for its sixth season, it would perform two previews and 16 regular performances of The Merry Wives of Windsor.

 Bruce Simon of the Simon & Simon Racing Team of Garrison crashed on the fourth lap at the first national race of the season in Connecticut.
 His car, the Flying Spitfire, was co-sponsored by Minardi’s Auto Body of Cold Spring.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.